dxhub-apps/lexyhub/docs/etsy-integration.md

 - Provide an authenticated browser cookie string through `ETSY_COOKIE` to prime the Playwright session when your environment is challenged by DataDome.
 Paste the contents of the browser's **Cookie** header (or one `Set-Cookie` line per row) and the script loads those cookies before navigation so existing sessions can be reused.
+- The GitHub Action `.github/workflows/etsy-best-sellers.yml` requires the `ETSY_COOKIE` secret at the repository or organisation level so scheduled runs can hydrate the Playwright context with an authenticated Etsy session.
+Without it, DataDome challenges often block the workflow.
+- Refresh the cookie by signing into Etsy in a regular browser profile, copying the most recent `Set-Cookie` values from the developer tools **Network** tab, and updating the `ETSY_COOKIE` secret (one cookie per line).
+Avoid reusing private browsing sessions or sharing the cookie outside trusted maintainers, and rotate it if Etsy prompts for re-authentication or the workflow starts failing with 403/429 responses.
 - The editing workspace now surfaces an **Analyze Etsy best seller** shortcut so editors can run the full keyword, difficulty, and AI suggestion pipelines using fresh category leaders with one click.
 - A dedicated Playwright-driven script (`npm run scrape:etsy-best-sellers`) mirrors the best seller ingestion flow without